concur/developer.concur.com/src/api-reference/direct-connects/hotel-service-2/Search.markdown

 # Search

-Message to perform the initial search for hotels.
+Message TEST to perform the initial search for hotels.

 | SOAPAction | OTA name    | Message structure |
 |------------|-------------|-------------------|